Government support for R&D in the Netherlands - by type of funding

 Analysis

-The main departments providing institutional funding are Education, Culture and Science (OCW) with 81% and Infrastructure and Water Management with 77% (in 2020).
+The main departments providing institutional funding are Education, Culture and Science (OCW) with 83% and Infrastructure and Water Management with 95% (in 2023).
 The high proportion of institutional funding in OCW is largely due to the structural funding of universities (first flow of funds), which is two-thirds of the departmental research budget.
-Economic Affairs & Climate and Public Health, Welfare and Sport, both departments with a relatively large research budget, spent respectively 56% and 75% of their research budget through project financing.
-General Affairs and the Interior and Kingdom Relations - both departments with a relatively small research budget - spent their research budget in full through project financing.
+Economic Affairs & Climate and Public Health, Welfare and Sport, both departments with a relatively large research budget, spent respectively 69% and 80% of their research budget through project financing.
+General Affairs, Justice and Security and the Interior and Kingdom Relations - both departments with a relatively small research budget - spent their research budget in full through project financing.

 For an explanation of the used definitions and acronyms we kindly refer to the web page Definitions for Science in Figures.